Kathryn-cat/starter-academic/content/authors/admin/_index.md

 In the past, I was fortunate to work with [Tesca Fitzgerald](https://www.tescafitzgerald.com) in the [HARP Lab](http://harp.ri.cmu.edu) on transfer learning, supervised by [Henny Admoni](http://hennyadmoni.com).

+### Academics

+Carnegie Mellon University _B.S. in Computer Science with a concentration in Robotics_ class of 2023
+QPA: 4.0/4.0
+Current coursework: